 - Sometimes our self-care routine—whether it’s exercise, mindfulness, or something else—becomes an entry on our task list that we’re trying to check off in our already overwhelmed lives.
 That can be a useful framing, but sometimes it can take over and we lose track of being present without striving to change something.
 Let’s refresh our intention, start again, and spend this time truly just being here, without any attempt to change anything about what we’re experiencing.
 For this next minute, anything you’re experiencing is OK exactly the way it is.

 - Take this last moment to let go of the practice.
 At your own pace, see if you can carry forward whatever insight you discovered into whatever’s coming next in your day.
 A sense of balancing on the tightrope between striving to be better, to do better, to help yourself, to help others, to take care of yourself, to get that task done—with the sense of just being ok with the way things are.
 Especially in challenging situations, this can be a very difficult line to walk.
-I encourage you to keep this practices to balance out the more goal-directed practices in your routine.

 Amanda Hester, Director of Operations and Business Development at Mindful, explores why mindfulness is key to sitting with feelings of shame and blame.
 Read More